Riskified/dynamic-environment/README.md

 ./e2e-testing/scripts/setup.sh deploy
 ````

-If you want to clean up the test cluster you can run one of the following commands:
+If you want to clean up the test cluster, you can run one of the following commands:

 ```shell
 # Undeploy the controller and dependencies